 Top 9-Free Teal Pumpkin Chocolate Layer Cake

-October is here and we’re closing in on Halloween!
-As temperatures are cooling, those beautiful bright teal pumpkins our food allergy community knows and loves are back in season.
+As temperatures are cool, those beautiful bright teal pumpkins our food allergy community knows and loves are back in season.

 Not sure why I said “teal” pumpkins?
 I’m happy to tell you that they are the centerpiece of the Teal Pumpkin Project.
 It’s an awareness campaign that promotes inclusion for trick-or-treaters with food allergies.
 By setting out a teal pumpkin on Halloween night, you are letting trick-or-treaters know that you are offering non-food treats – that everyone can enjoy.
 So, whether you paint a pumpkin teal, purchase one at the store, or create one out of cake, there’s no denying it: teal pumpkins are making a bold awareness statement across America.

 For my new “Kitchen Craft” series for Allergic Living, I was inspired to create a Teal Pumpkin Bucket Chocolate Cake that resembles the teal plastic pails many of our children carry as they go trick-or-treating.
 Best of all – it can be made free from the Top 9 allergens and has been topped with a fun array of food-free treats.

 Creating a pumpkin bucket cake is not as hard as you might think.
 And the results will have your friends and family speechless.
 Below, I have broken down the process into 5 main steps.
 Please note the tools you will need to make the cake, and the important chilling time.
 The layers of the cake can be frozen on one day, allowing you to decorate the next day.